MikeyDong/Spall-to-Full/README.md

 script accepts this format directly.

 Please use the Last model as the final model and conduct testing.
+**Expected run time.** On the reported device, a complete 30-epoch training run takes approximately 30–35 hours.

 ## Evaluation and testing